VeerMuchandi/istio-on-openshift/DeployingSampleApplication.md

 In this chapter

 * We have deployed our sample Bookinfo application and tested it
-* Created a gateway to reach the application
+* Created a gateway and virtualservice to reach the application.
 * Added destination rules to set up routing rules later
 * We also looked at how to monitor and trace this application using Istio's supported services